 Safe Lifting Techniques To Avoid Back Injuries

 According to the Bureau of Labor Statistics (BLS), nearly 150,000 workers experience back injuries each year.
-One fourth of all workers compensation indemnity claims are a result of back injuries.
-Low back pain is one of the most common reason that people miss work, second only to the common cold.
-In America, we spend more than $100 billion annually in medical bills, disability and lost productivity at work from back injuries and illnesses.
+One-fourth of all worker's compensation indemnity claims are a result of back injuries.
+Low back pain is one of the most common reasons that people miss work, second only to the common cold.
+In America, we spend more than $100 billion annually in medical bills, disability, and lost productivity at work from back injuries and illnesses.
 More importantly, this problem causes unnecessary discomfort and pain to workers which can have a devastating effect on their lifestyle and ability to work.
 A BLS survey shows that 75% of back injuries occurred while performing lifting.

 Even if you don’t lift heavy objects often at work, you are still susceptible to an injury.
 You can strain your back lifting something as light as a screwdriver if you are not careful.
 Make sure to follow these simple steps to help avoid putting yourself in an unsafe position: